long-rock/blue-space/README.md

 You can get a list of all available flags with `blue-space --help`.

+This miner is compatible with the default "Remote Explorer" plugin included in the game.

 ## Tuning the CUDA miner

 The CUDA miner is _very_ sensitive to the parameters you pass to it.
 The parameters